-N ow that you have done your homework and decided that becoming an owner operator is the right career choice for you, the next step is to buy a reliable semi truck.
-A reliable truck is critical for an owner operator trucking company and based on first-hand experience we want to give you a few pointers in order to make the best purchase.
+You have done your homework and decided that becoming an owner operator is the right career choice for you.
+The next step is to buy a reliable semi truck.
+A reliable truck is critical for an owner operator trucking company and based on first-hand experience Status Trucking wants to give you a few pointers in order to make the best purchase.

 Whether you are a professional driver thinking about becoming an owner operator or a seasoned owner operator truck driver planning to upgrade your current rig.
 Before you go out shopping for a new rig, keep the following two strategies in mind.

 There are two strategies for buying a truck depending on your budget.
 The first strategy is pretty simple but you have to be careful.
-With this strategy what you do is you buy a truck you can keep for a couple years and then ditch it.
+With this strategy, you buy a truck you can keep for a couple of years and then ditch it.
 This is a strategy for owner ops who don’t have a big budget or don’t want to spend so much money upfront.
 Your main focus will be staying within a budget and then focus on the desired specs.

 You want to spec for fuel mileage but you also want to have a spec that it will do the work that you intended to do.
 We are talking about a rear end, transmission and engine.
 You want to have the proper driveline and specifications for the work that you’re doing.

-You don’t want to spec a semi that is job-specific, for instance, a truck that can only haul heavyweight because then when it’s time to resell that rig it’s only going to appeal to someone else in that same finite line of owner operator jobs.
-Spec a truck that can do different types of work, whether it be reefer work or flatbed work, etc.
+You don’t want to spec a semi that is job-specific, for instance, a truck that can only haul heavyweight.
+This is because when it’s time to resell that rig it’s only going to appeal to someone in that line of owner operator jobs.
+Status Trucking recommends searching for a truck that can handle different types of work, be it reefer work, flatbed work, etc.

 You need to spec for reliability as well.
 It’s one thing to have a truck that gets great fuel mileage but if the engine is not reliable and quits half the time that’s just money going out the window.
 So you’ve got to spec with reliability in mind.
 This is the main reason why if you want to start an owner operator trucking company you need a knowledgeable and reliable salesman.
 A salesman that knows what’s going on with the engines and how many of them are getting back into the shop or who was having trouble with the Detroit, Cummins, etc. You need to know which engine seems to be proving itself to be the best all the way around because you need reliability.